Canadians marked the 151st anniversary of Confederation on July 1 — including the massive Canada Day celebration on Parliament Hill:

 THE ACT OF PARLIAMENT

-Queen Victoria gave royal assent on March 29.
-The British North America Bill became the British North America Act:
+Queen Victoria gave royal assent on March 29, 1867.
+The British North America Bill had become the British North America Act:

 Before that, though, the bill had to pass Parliament.